Be110/OSDCloud/README.md

 # OSDCloud_Starter.ps1

 ## Overview
-- **Author**: Brooks Peppin
+- original Skript by Brooks Peppin
-- **Website**: www.brookspeppin.com
-- **Date Updated**: May 12, 2021

 ## SYNOPSIS
-Enables quick setup of the OSDCloud module by David Segura https://osdcloud.osdeploy.com/get-started.
+Enables quick setup of the OSDCloud module by David Segura https://osdcloud.osdeploy.com.
 For complete functions and modules, please visit his site.
 And give him the credit for building OSDCloud!

 ## PARAMETERS
 **–ADK**